troyth/node-raspicam/README.md

 	//to stop a timelapse or video recording camera.stop( );

-	//listen for the "started" event triggered when the start method has been successfully initiated camera.on("started", function(){
+	//listen for the "start" event triggered when the start method has been successfully initiated camera.on("start", function(){
 		//do stuff
 	});